berenslab/sBNN/README.md

 TensorFlow and Keras, specifically.
 We used version 1.13.1 for TensorFlow and 2.2.4 for Keras (https://keras.io/#installation).
 Glmnet, a package to fit generalized linear models with penalties like ridge and lasso (https://github.com/bbalasub1/glmnet_python).
 These notebooks have not been tested with TensorFlow 2.

-For fitting the linear models, it can take a couple of hours of runtime to perform cross validation (10 folds).
-For the bottleneck neural network framework, cross validation takes less time (~10s of minutes).
+For the bottleneck neural network framework and linear models, cross validation takes on average ~10 minutes.
 If performed once, the data can be pickled, however, so that one does not need to rerun the models everytime for plotting.
 Check KerasSavedModels for pickled results.
 These can indeed directly be used in the notebooks for plotting and to reproduce the figures of the paper.

 Note 1: Keras arrives at slightly different training results every time you rerun the same simulation.
 To reproduce exact results and figures like in the paper check out the folder KerasSavedModels.